windmsn/zashboard/README.md

 2. The connection table can be dragged with the left mouse button, and right-clicking can copy cell content.
 3. Right-clicking on a node / node group card will perform a speedtest for the node / node group.
 4. The proxy group sorting is based on the node order in the GLOBAL group.
 In Mihomo, it follows the configuration file order, while in sing-box, route.final is placed first, with the rest following the configuration file order.
 If you need custom ordering, you can specify the order by overriding the GLOBAL group.
+5. The dashboard supports PWA (Progressive Web App), which can provide a native app-like experience on mobile devices through "Add to Home Screen".

 ## 提示